Qasim2000W/DVLD-System/README.md

 Server=YOUR_DB_HOST;Database=DVLDNew;User Id=YOUR_DB_USER;Password=YOUR_DB_PASSWORD;
-Bypass the login screen with this data: Username=Qas Password=1234 To create a quick test user:
+Bypass the login screen with this data: Username=Qas Password=1234 or To create a quick test user:

 INSERT INTO dbo.[users] (username, password, /* other columns as needed */) VALUES ('testuser','testpassword' /*, other column values */);